π£ Tech Debt¶

 sync/desync. -

-"HACK011" -- older versions of Python don't allow the use of
+May be removable (Python >= 3.9 required).
+"HACK011" -- older versions of Python don't allow use of

 Futureas a type constructor in annotations.
-We define a dummy typeFuturein older versions of Python to circumvent this but have to selectively import it to make sure type checking and mkdocs is done right. -
+We define a dummy typeFuturein older versions of Python to circumvent this.
+Since TruLens now requires Python >= 3.9, this may be removable. -

+May be removable (Python >= 3.9 required).
 "HACK012" -- same but with

 Similarly, we define